7 Best Deadlift Variations, Their Benefits & Alternarives

 Here are some important tips you must implement while performing the deadlift and its variations.1 The Deadlift and Its Application to Overall Performance – National Strength and Conditioning Association (NSCA)

-1. For lifting the weight, slightly bend your knees, and push your hips back (but do not arch your back).
+1. To lift the weight, slightly bend your knees and push your hips back (but do not arch your back).

 2. Your eyes need to be looking slightly upward because it allows your back to stay in a neutral position throughout the movement.
 Doing so also allows your hips and leg extensors to work at the same time.